The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

 Summary

 This post has covered a variety of options for a small boombox that can stream via Bluetooth and play the radio.
-Focusing on the units for $100 or less, these are simple devices to add some audio to your studio or workshop at a budget price.
-The top pick is the Sony Bluetooth Boombox for it’s ease of use and functionality, but there are other options.
+Focusing on the units for $150 or less, these are simple devices to add some audio to your studio or workshop at a budget price.
+The top pick is the Phillips Bluetooth Boombox for it’s ease of use and functionality, but there are other options.
 If you are an audiophile, check out the upgrade ideas which will deliver great sound but at a price that still works for a workshop.

 What is your favorite device that can stream via Bluetooth and play the radio?
 Let us know in the comments.